-Advertising has transitioned to having a large focus on social platforms — Facebook’s advertising revenue alone increased 59% in 2016.
-This shouldn’t be surprising as there are 2.8 billion social media users worldwide.
+Advertising has transitioned to having a large focus on social platforms — Facebook’s advertising revenue alone exceeded $40 billion, a 47% increase compared to the previous year.
+This shouldn’t be surprising as there are 3.03 billion social media users worldwide.

 If you’re not using a good sum of your budget on social media advertising, you’re already behind.
 Social media and advertising often go hand in hand these days.
 But to create an effective ad you need to know the social media ad specs for the platform you chose.

 Make sure you understand ad image sizes, the importance of visuals for your ads and how these images are used on each platform.

 To help you in this mission, we’ve developed comprehensive guides with ad specs for each platform.
 Choose your favorite and dig in.

 - Twitter ad specs